 While you sleep, the brain repairs and grows cells, tissue, and nerves that regenerate and boost the hormone and immune system.
 Getting a good night’s sleep is vital for your optimal physical, mental, and emotional health.

 There are five stages of sleep and we need to go through all five for the brain to be able to do its thing fully.

 Skimp on the sleep and you are depriving yourself of the full glory of your brain function and upping your risk of chronic diseases and physcological issues such as depression and anxiety.

-My biggest tip for getting a good night’s sleep is to give yourself enough time to actually have a good night’s sleep.
-Try getting to bed a half hour earlier.
+My biggest tip for getting a enough sleep is to give yourself enough time Try getting to bed a half hour earlier.
 That in itself takes the stress out of feeling like you have to drop off immediately.

 Do you remember waking up 15 minutes before you were supposed to be on the bus to work, jumping into some clothes that were possibly clean (most likely not) grabbing a muesli bar on the way out and making a mad dash for it.

 Perhaps you were the one pulling the all-nighter because some project was due tomorrow.

 Stop forgetting appointments and your first born’s name!